Flag desecration: Morocco

 In Morocco, desecrating the national flag is a criminal offense under Law No. 17-05, which amended the Penal Code in 2005.
 The law criminalizes any form of outrage against the emblems and symbols of the kingdom, explicitly including the national flag.
 Under Article 267-1, individuals who insult or desecrate the flag—through acts such as burning, defacing, or using it disrespectfully—may face 6 months to 3 years in prison, and/or a fine of 10,000 to 100,000 dirhams.
 If committed publicly (e.g., during protests or on social media), the penalty increases to between 1 and 5 years in prison, with the same fine range.
 The law also penalizes incitement or promotion of such acts under Article 267-2, which provides for 3 months to 1 year of imprisonment and a fine ranging from 20,000 to 200,000 dirhams for anyone who praises, incites, or encourages offenses against the national symbols, including the flag.

 Nepal

 Burning the national flag is illegal in Nepal.
 The Criminal Code has a provision of a three-year jail sentence or a Rs 30,000 (about US$300) fine or both if one is found disrespecting or damaging the national anthem or the national flag.

+Kingdom of the Netherlands

 Netherlands

-Flag desecration is not a crime according to Dutch law.
+In the Netherlands, there are no laws in place banning flag desecration.

+The Public Prosecution Service clarified that under the right to freedom of expression, many (potentially offensive) statements are permitted, provided they are part of the public debate, and "action will only be taken against groups of people if they commit criminal offences or pose a threat to public order".

+Bonaire, Sint Eustatius, and Saba

+Bonaire, Sint Eustatius, and Saba are special municipalities of the Netherlands and therefore follow Dutch law.